Advertisement

 But bone health isn't a concern only for older people.
 In fact, it's something you should bear in mind throughout your life.

-The way bones grow and regrow over a lifetime are closely related to the body's hormones.
+The way bones grow and regrow over a lifetime is closely related to the body's hormones.
 Bone health is therefore a topic of significance to people who are transgender, gender nonconforming, or nonbinary who have had gender-affirming hormone therapy (GAHT) or other gender-affirming treatment, or who used puberty blockers before starting hormone therapy.

 Here’s what you need to know about bone health, including the effects of GAHT and gender-affirming surgery, as well as making sense of recommended screening guidelines.